 In this attractive village I was greeted by the “Village Store and Tea Room,” near a local craft shop and a wool shop.
 I enjoyed a cup of tea while sitting on The Village Store patio chatting with other walkers.

 Just off of the main street of Muker is the local church built during the reign of Elizabeth I in 1580.

-Returning to the C2C path, I finally caught up to the three Vermont hikers I had been hearing about the past several days from other hikers (the trail “gossip”).
-These three Vermonters, the mother (Deb) and her two teenage daughters (Kait and Hannah), decided on a whim just a couple days earlier to walk this trail.
-We easily fell into conversation as we walked together toward Keld alongside the River Swale.
+Returning to the C2C path, I finally caught up to the three Vermont hikers I had been hearing about the past several days from other hikers (via the trail “gossip”).
+These three Vermonters, the mother (Deb) and her two teenage daughters (Kait and Hannah), had decided on a whim just a couple days earlier to vacation in England and hike this trail.
+We easily fell into conversation as we walked together for a time toward Keld alongside the River Swale.

 In the heart of lead mining territory, we came upon the ruins of a smelting mill in Swinner Gill.

-Steadily gaining elevation as we neared Keld, the view back down Swaledale revealed the River Swale snaking its way through the valley.
+Steadily gaining elevation as we neared Keld, our view back down Swaledale revealed the River Swale snaking its way through the valley.